Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 ## Gameplay Explanation ##

 **In this section, explain how the game should be played.
 Treat this as a manual within a game.
 Explaining the button mappings and the most optimal gameplay strategy is encouraged.**

+The gameplay is similar to traditional Danmaku games.

+The player is able to move with directional keys as input.
+That is, movement is accomplished through the classic keys that we have all grown to know and love:

+- W: Move up
+- A: Move left
+- S: Move down
+- D: Move right
+- ESC: Pause game

+And as in many other bullet hell games, there are also gameplay elements which change how the player moves and interacts with the game.
+These gameplay elements, and their corresponding input keys, are enumerated as follows:

+- *Score*.
+A score counter is displayed on the bottom left corner of the screen, and increases under the following conditions: an enemy is killed (and subsequently having their on-screen bullets converted to a point drop), a bullet is grazed, a blue point drop is collected.

+- *Power*.
+The player has one stream of projectiles at the beginning of the stage.
+Two additional "turrets" can be acquired by the player through collecting red power ups, which some enemies drop.
+The power ups fill the meter, and when the power meter is full, another turret is spawned, up to a maximum of 3.

+- *Precise Movement*; Input: Fire2/RClick.
+At normal player movement speed, macro dodging of bullets is easy.
+However, when patterns start becoming complex and there is less space to dodge, the player can switch to slow movement mode with the Fire2 input.
+In slow movement mode, the character's movement speed slows and a precise hitbox is shown to facilitate micro doging.

+- *Life*.
+The player has a fixed number of lives, which are lost if the player comes into contact with bullets.
+If there are no lives remaining, then the game ends and the player is forced to restart or quit the game.
+After death, a short period of invincibility is granted to the player to prevent chain deaths.

+- *Graze*.
+When doging bullets, there are two hitboxes that a bullet could come into contact with: the core hitbox, which kills the player if touching a bullet, and the graze hitbox, which adds to the player's score for every bullet that remains in contact with it.
+Coming close to bullets in such a fashion is known as "grazing," and in this game also fills up the Roll Meter which is described subsequently.

+- *Roll*; Input: SPACE.
+The player's character can "Roll" and gain a short period of invincibility and increased movement speed.
+The player can only roll when the Roll Meter, displayed as a white bar on the HUD, is full.
+The Roll Meter fills through grazing bullets.

 **Add it here if you did work that should be factored into your grade but does not fit easily into the proscribed roles!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**